First, deep breaths. It’s not the end of the world. That’s December 21, 2012. (UPDATE: Looks like we’re still alive.)

 Relax.
 Seriously, breathe.
 I know you just missed your flight, but it’s gone and now it is time approach the whole situation in a fairly unemotional and logical manner.
 Not only will you think clearer, but you’ll be a lot nicer talking to the gate agent who handles your case.
 You’ll get a lot farther with some basic courtesy than huffing and puffing in full-on PANIC! mode.

 Be very, very nice to the gate agent.
 Breathe!
 Gate agents deal a lot with irate, demanding passengers every day.
 They don’t care that your great grandma’s nurse’s cousin’s neighbor is a Hollywood director.
 They most likely won’t care if you have status.
 (Though if you’ve missed your flight and you do have status, try talking to the agent manning the lounge first.)
-You’re not special.
+You’re not a special snowflake.
 And guess who has all the power?
 Not you.

-If it’s not going well, just realize that talking to another agent may give you different results.
+If it’s not going well, talking to another agent may give you different results.
 I once missed a flight and talked to five different agents who told me I would have to pay a $150 change fee – until the sixth agent helped me change my schedule free of charge.

 Realize you cannot just buy a one-way ticket to your destination rather than pay the change fee.
-This depends on airline to airline, and whether you missed your inbound or outbound (return) flight.
+This depends from airline to airline, and whether you missed your inbound or outbound (return) flight.
 It may actually be cheaper to google and buy a one-way to pay than to pay the change fee (usually anywhere from $50 to $200), but if it’s the very first flight out, be very, very aware that if you do not take it, it will most likely cancel your entire itinerary.
 So unless you’re giving up on the trip completely, don’t do it.
 If it’s your outbound flight, however, and you’ve found a cheaper one-way than the change fee, well, who cares.
 You’ve already missed it, so take it!

 Then there’s the “flat tire rule.”
 It’s basically a two-hour, get-out-jail-free card.
 If you show up to the airport within two hours within your flight but miss it, you may be entitled to a free change if you were involved in an accident, suffered a flat tire on the way to the airport (oh, really?) or even got stuck in traffic.